arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 ---
-title: 'Arduino Stella User Manual'
+title: 'Arduino® Stella User Manual'
 difficulty: intermediate
 compatible-products: [arduino-stella]
-description: 'Learn about the hardware and software features of the Arduino® Stella.'
+description: 'Learn about the hardware and software features of the Arduino Stella.'
 tags:
   - UWB
   - Positioning